viktorwinschel/moma/docs/src/index.md

 A Julia package implementing a Monetary Macro Accounting (MoMa).
 To be extended with categorical tools of Memory Evolutive Systems (MES).
+The money theory works for national accounting, sectors and companies but also for within companies as holdings with subsidiaries and down to the smallest level of a box ordering screws.
+MoMa is a multi-level accounting theory for macro accounting extending micro accounting aka double-entry bookkeeping.

 ## Overview